 Do Not Show on Product Manager List – normally, every line item that is sold to a customer will appear on the sales order’s product manager so that the item can be staged or ordered.
 Checking this box will keep the item from being available on the Product Manager at all so there is no possibility of the item being ordered or staged/allocated.
 This option also excludes parts from the Product List Report in the Sales Order.

-Run Notification When This Item is Fully Allocated – this causes the Product Request Allocated in Full notification to be run once the item has been fully allocated.
+Run Notification When This Item is Fully Allocated – this causes the Product Request Allocated in Full notification to be run once the item has been fully allocated on a job.
 This notification is defined in the Notification Builder.

 Master Packs are the way iPoint handles bulk ordering.
 For example, you don’t typically order 1 f-connector at a time.
 You’ll order a bag of 100 f-connectors.
 However, we don’t sell a bag of f-connectors, we sell them one at a time.